-We made major strides and commitments in 2022 that reflect Shorenstein's efforts towards ESG and other sustainability commitments in our investments and management.
+We made major strides and commitments in 2022 that reflect Shorenstein's efforts towards ESG and sustainability in our investments and management practices.
 With the aid of our 2022 ESG Materiality Assessment, Shorenstein identified and committed to new reporting standards and frameworks, initiatives, and goals.

 In 2022, our in-house engineering managers conducted our third portfoliowide property energy tour since 2010.
-They visited all properties and reviewed historical energy use and operations with the property team to identify opportunities for operational adjustments and energy efficiency projects; these efforts were not only to improve comfort within the spaces, but also reduce energy usage.
-This year, the engineering team spent a considerable amount of time looking at the individual GHG emissions at each property and focused on scope 1 emissions.
-"Being faced with several jurisdictions focused on carbon reduction and moving toward Net Zero Carbon around the country, it is important we plan for those changes and build this into our resiliency efforts so we are well positioned in the future" said Kevin Kirk, VP of Engineering and ESG.
+They visited all properties and reviewed historical energy use and operations with the property teams to identify opportunities for operational adjustments and energy efficiency projects to improve comfort within spaces and also reduce energy usage.
+The engineering team spent a considerable amount of time looking at the individual GHG emissions at each property and focused on scope 1 emissions.
+"Being faced with several jurisdictions focused on carbon reduction and moving toward Net Zero Carbon around the country, it is important we plan for those changes and build this into our resiliency efforts so we are well positioned in the future" said Kevin Kirk, VP of Engineering Services and ESG.